-Born in Yorkshire in 1958, I grew up in Warwickshire, which is Shakespeare and Tolkien country.
-Partly from the example of my parents, who cared for others and worked for their welfare, I learned that ‘what makes others tick’ is far more interesting than competing.
+Born in Yorkshire in 1958, I grew up in Warwickshire — Shakespeare and Tolkien country.
+Partly by the example of my parents, who worked for others’ welfare, I learned that ‘what makes people tick’ is far more interesting than competing.
 That lesson was reinforced by the negative example of the traditional, elitist boys’ school I attended, which was all about competing and winning.
-Far from being warm and nurturing, it was highly competitive and disciplinarian — with psychological and physical punishment regularly on the menu.
-Raised to be ‘a good Christian’, I became an atheist at age 13, though the compassion and non-violence of Jesus continued to inspire me.
-In my teens, I learned from prominent English socialists such as George Orwell and Tony Benn that it is solidarity and working for the common good that gives life meaning.
+Far from being warm and nurturing, it was highly competitive and disciplinarian — with regular psychological and physical punishment.
+Raised to be ‘a good Christian’, I became an atheist at age 13, though Jesus as a model of compassion and non-violence continued to inspire me.
+In my teens, I learned from prominent English socialists such as George Orwell and Tony Benn that solidarity and working for the common good gives life meaning.

 I first came to the Netherlands in 1980, having failed the final year of my engineering degree — I was too busy partying!
 Unemployment was rife in Margaret Thatcher’s not-so-United Kingdom, but work was easy to find here in the Netherlands.
-I had planned to save from my earnings and then travel overland to India.
-However, I was sidetracked by love in the form of a beautiful and intriguing Dutch woman who managed the job agency I worked through.
+I had planned to save money and travel overland to India.
+However, I was sidetracked by love in the form of a beautiful and intriguing young Dutch woman who managed the job agency through which I worked.
 Young firebrands, we soon discovered a shared desire to work in ‘Third World development’ in Africa, inspired by Steve Biko, Nelson Mandela and Pan-African Socialism.
 This motivated me to return to England and complete my studies cum laude.
 We then married and travelled overland across Africa before working for three years at a technical secondary school in stunning northern Tanzania, at the foot of Kilimanjaro.

-Living and working there was challenging and there were many dilemmas.
+Living and working there was challenging, with many dilemmas.
 Widespread corruption, oppression, rivalry and suspicion stifled cooperation and progress.
-And there was the pervasive threat of violence.
+And there was a pervasive threat of violence.
 To cut a long story short, I returned to Utrecht in the late 1980s, culture-shocked, disillusioned with humanity and with my marriage in crisis.